Low Air Travel Demand Destroys Investment Case For AerCap (NYSE:AER)

 It doesn't take an excel spreadsheet to see that the debt load relative to cash flow is the worst for AAL.
 Its book value is even negative.
 Despite the bailout, I still don't see a realistic path to medium-term survival without direct government grants because a recovery will take long and AAL was the weakest major already.

 It also looks like bondholders agree.
 A $750m AAL bond that is to mature in 2022 (ISIN: USU0242AAC63) trades at 37.5 cents on the dollar.
-I’d say that the equity market is not fully efficient because this bond, if redeemed in full, presents an opportunity to triple one’s investment in 48 months (including the 5% coupon).
-If the stock bounces back (from $8-range) to the closing price of 2019, it still won’t do as well as the bond, if redeemed at 100%.
-This makes little sense because the stock faces higher risks of dilution and continued muddling along even if the airlines survives.
+I'd say that the equity market is not fully efficient because this bond, if redeemed in full, presents an opportunity to triple one's investment in 48 months (including the 5% coupon).
+If the stock bounces back (from $8-range) to the closing price of 2019, it still won't do as well as the bond, if redeemed at 100%.
+This makes little sense because the stock faces higher risks of dilution and continued muddling along even if the airlines survive.

-Aside from interesting trades that can be construed around this debt and equity, the takeaway is that I think that the bond market is a reasonable proxy for the value of AAL’s unsecured debt.
-That means that we should discount AER’s outstanding leases to AAL by 65%.
-In its last call, AerCap said that 70% of its customer base consisted of flag carriers and US and Chinese majors, and investment grade airlines.
+Aside from interesting trades that can be construed around this debt and equity, the takeaway is that I think that the bond market is a reasonable proxy for the value of AAL's unsecured debt.
+That means that we should discount AER's outstanding leases to AAL by 65%.
+In its last call, AerCap said that 70% of its customer base consisted of flag carriers and the US and Chinese majors, and investment-grade airlines.
 It is not too reassuring that AAL is part of the 70%.

 Globally, AAL is hardly the only airline facing trouble.
 Leverage in the industry has always been high.
 Operating leases are part of the issue and I believe it is reasonable for creditors to view operating leases as a liability as airlines that own their aircraft are obviously in a much more secure financial shape.
 Under the relatively novel IFRS 16 reporting guidelines, operating leases are even recognized as a form of debt on the balance sheet.